 Sec.
-6-133. - Qualifications for operator's license.
+6-133. - Qualifications for operator's license; false statement.

 - (a) An operator's license may be issued by the city clerk to a person who is at least 18 years of age, does not have an arrest or conviction record, subject to Wis.
 Stats. §§ 111.321, 111.322, 111.335 and 125.12(1)(b), and has successfully completed a responsible beverage server training course as provided in Wis.
-Stats. § 125.17(6), or is exempt thereunder. - (b) The operator shall carry his or her operator's license on his or her person at all times during which the licensee is providing services under the operator's license.
+Stats. § 125.17(6), or is exempt thereunder. - (b) An applicant who provides a materially false statement on a license application relating to the person's arrests or conviction record shall be disqualified and such application shall be denied based on the false statement and the person's arrests and conviction record.
+The application shall be summarily denied based on the false statement and a notice of the denial shall be sent to the applicant by the city clerk.
+A person denied a license under this section may appeal in writing to the public safety and licensing committee within 10 days of the notice.
+The appeal shall contain a written explanation specifying good cause for why he or she is not disqualified.
+For purposes of this section, a statement by the applicant that he or she misunderstood the question or was unable to recall a conviction does not constitute good cause. - (cb) The operator shall carry his operator's license on his person at all times during which the licensee is providing services under the operator's license.